iagsalazar1-cs/iagsalazar1-cs/README.md

 - **Suricata Installation and Rule Configuration on PFSense:** Integrated and configured Suricata IDS/IPS on pfSense for advanced network threat monitoring and protection.

-[**System Administration Projects**](https://github.com/your-username/System-Administration-Projects) **(Projects Completed: Markdown Write-ups Coming Soon)**
+[**System Administration Projects**](https://github.com/your-username/System-Administration-Projects) **(Markdown Write-ups Coming Soon - Aug.

-This repository highlights my skills in managing and securing server environments, featuring hands-on labs with Windows Server, Group Policy Objects (GPO), and DNS/DHCP configuration as well as Wazuh deployment.

-- Windows Server Configuration **(In Progress - Aug.
 31th, 2025)**

-- Server Manager Group Policy Object Configuration
+This repository showcases my hands-on skills in managing and securing server environments.
+It features practical labs demonstrating my proficiency with Windows Server, Group Policy Objects (GPO), DNS/DHCP configuration.

+- **Windows Server Configuration:** This project focuses on the initial setup of a Windows Server domain and integrating a Windows client into it. **(In Progress...)**

+- **Server Manager Group Policy Object Configuration:** This project highlights the essential use of Group Policy Objects (GPOs) to manage and secure a Windows environment by disabling key features and customizing the desktop.

-- Configuring DNS and DHCP in Windows Server
+- **Configuring DNS and DHCP in Windows Server:** This project demonstrates the configuration of critical network services, including creating DNS records and setting up a DHCP server with a new IPv4 scope.

 [**Cloud Solutions**](https://github.com/your-username/Cloud-Solutions) **(Projects Completed: Markdown Write-ups Coming Soon)**